MicroPasts/heritage-at-risk/README.md

 ## Contact

-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries put an issue in and I'll respond.